-- you own your business alone (a non-incorporated business with no partners)
+- you are the only owner of your business (a non-incorporated business with no partners)

-- you operate without others, except for the people you hire as employees
+- you operate alone, except for the people you hire as employees

 - your business performs Class G construction work (see details in the employer classification manual).

-You are exempt from mandatory coverage if the construction work your company does is strictly home renovations and you are always hired and paid by the home’s owner or resident, however, you must still have coverage for your employees.
+You are exempt from expanded compulsory coverage if the construction work your company does is limited to only home renovations and you are always hired and paid by the homeowner or resident.
+However, you must still have coverage for your employees.

 Calculating insurable earnings

-Businesses in construction must calculate the amount of premiums owed, and report and pay the amount to the WSIB.
-The calculation of premiums is based on the gross wages paid to the employees you are responsible for insuring, which is called insurable earnings.
+Businesses in construction must calculate the amount of insurance premiums they owe, and report and pay the amount to us.
+The calculation of premiums is based on the gross wages paid to the employees who you are responsible for insuring, which is called insurable earnings.

 Premium = Insurable earnings x premium rate ÷ 100